 There are differing opinions on this when it comes to bridal shower gift vs. wedding gift, but by standard etiquette, bridal shower gifts should typically come from the registry.
 Of course, if you are super close to the bride or groom, a small, highly personalized gift, like a gift card to their favorite restaurant or a family recipe book you create, can be just as appropriate for a shower.
 By the time you get to the wedding, sometimes the registry is already bought up.
 If that’s the case, it’s okay to go off registry, just look at what they did add to their wishlist and try to match their style and taste.
 If you really can’t think of something to buy, it’s absolutely okay to give money as a wedding gift — or to buy them a fun experience, like a date night at a new hip restaurant, or a night at their honeymoon hotel.
 Some couples even create honeymoon funds, cash funds, or a combination of traditional and experiential registries on sites like WeddingWire Registry.

-How much should I spend on a bridal shower gift?
+How much should I spend on a bridal shower gift and a wedding gift?

 Keeping the 20-20-60 Rule in mind, a bridal shower gift should be about one-third the price of your wedding gift.
 However, what you spend comes down to your relationship with the bride or groom, and your budget.
 Typically, shower gifts should be between $25 to $75.
 If you are closer to the person of honor, consider the higher end of the registry.